 And this doesn’t stop here.
 The opportunity to use adaptive learning to improve engagement with learners and drive completion is tremendous despite an adverse situation where a business is facing budget constraints, growing class sizes etc.

-Although adaptive learning implementation may differ from one discipline to another(for example, higher education vs K-12), it is capable of facilitating learning continuum that transcends experiences.
-Adaptive learning arms the instructors with in-depth knowledge about the students allowing them to make necessary changes in the teaching style that works for them.
+Although adaptive learning implementation may differ from one discipline to another(for example, higher education vs K-12), it is capable of facilitating a learning continuum that transcends experiences.
+Adaptive learning arms the instructors with in-depth knowledge about the students allowing them to make the necessary changes in the teaching style that works for them.